spazznolo/spazznolo.github.io/_posts/2023-05-22-goalie-consistency-5.md

 We can adjust a goalie's save percentage by taking into account these predictions from MoneyPuck.
 There are many ways to do this, but I've decided to derive one which would retain the measure as a rate.
 Here's what I came up with:
 </p>
 <p>
-<br>Fenwick Save Percentage (FSV) = 1 - (Goals Against / Fenwick Shots Against)
+<br>Fenwick Save Percentage (FSV%) = 1 - (Goals Against / Fenwick Shots Against)
 <br>Expected Fenwick Save Percentage (xFSV%) = 1 - (Expected Goals Against / Fenwick Shots Against)
-<br>Median Save Percentage (MSV) = Median of Goalie (20+ xG faced) Career Save Percentage
+<br>Median Save Percentage (MSV%) = Median of Goalie (20+ xG faced) Career Save Percentage
-<br><b>Adjusted Save Percentage (AdjSP) = MSV + (FSV% - xFSV%)</b>
+<br><b>Adjusted Save Percentage (AdjSV%) = MSV% + (FSV% - xFSV%)</b>
 </p>
 <p>
-For the sake of simplicity, let's flip the adjusted save percentage to the adjusted failure rate (1 - AdjSP) and plot the distribution of career rates for goalies having faced more than 20 expected goals.
+For the sake of simplicity, let's flip the adjusted save percentage to the adjusted failure rate (1 - AdjSV%) and plot the distribution of career rates for goalies having faced more than 20 expected goals.
 We'll include a fitted beta distribution in white.
 The goodness of fit, which frankly was questionable in the last post, looks better this time.
 It'll improve as we try different distributions in future posts.
 <p>
 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-five-one.png" width="60%" length="150"/></div>
 </p>